 Independent Educational Institutions in the 21st Century

-The Independent School Management, stylized as ISM, stated that the successful image of privately owned and independent educational institutions in the 21st century should be significantly different from the successful schools of the 20th century.
+The Independent School Management, stylized as ISM, stated that the successful image of privately owned and independent educational institutions in the 21st century should be significantly different from the flourishing schools of the 20th century.
 The Independent School Management further stated that being in this current century, it expects successful private and independent Christian educational institutions to facilitate significant changes to ensure excellence and stability and keep it that way.

 They further went on to say that a good number of them have been striving towards and anticipating the significant changes in the school’s function and structure.
-They said that the fundamental embodiment of the change unsettles them because it’s changing how they have been lectured and what they have always known.
+They said that the fundamental embodiment of the shift unsettles them because it’s changing how they have been lectured and what they have always known.

 Below are a number of the good changes speculated to sweep through these educational institutions and the resultant implications: